samkasman/kompress/README.md

 This will:

 - Start the `Vite` dev server on `http://localhost:5173`
-- Launch the `Tauri` window
+- Launch the `Tauri` native app dev window
-- Enable hot reload
+- Enable hot reload (UI updates on file changes)

 ## Building